 Whilst a traditional cure is made by a mixture of coarse sea salt, sugar, dill and freshly ground black pepper, additional flavours from beetroot, vodka and horseradish are modern twists.
 Using a ceramic dish, scatter a layer of the cure in the bottom of the dish and lay one fillet, skin-side down, on the salt, then cover the top of the fillet with a generous amount of the cure.
 Place the second fillet on top, skin-side up, and cover again with the remainder of the cure.
 Put a weighted board on top and leave in the fridge for three days, every day turning the ‘fillet sandwich’ over and baste the fish in its accumulated juices.

 Once the fish is cured, rinse and pat dry with a kitchen paper.
 Slice thinly before serving.
-Unused fillets will keep for up to 10 days in the fridge, and it can be frozen.
+Unused fillets will keep for up to 10 days in a professional fridge, and it can be frozen.

 Like salting, pickling fish in vinegar is a centuries-old preservation method.
 Today, it has evolved into a sophisticated starter with a big flavour.
 Before you start, it is worth spending money on a decent vinegar – like cider vinegar or a good quality wine vinegar – as a cheap malt vinegar is much too acidic for this delicacy.